MeltanoLabs/Singer-Working-Group/proposals/draft/SIPXX - Tap tail extraction mode.md

 ### Which users are affected by the change?

-Tap developers are the only users directly affected since they would need to accommodate this mode of operation.
+Tap developers are the users primarily and directly affected since they would need to accommodate this mode of operation, but there is a second order impact for Target developers as well.

+Target developers may be affected in cases where the target implementation is reliant on "short lived" batch behavior.
+They may only be expecting to commit a single batch  and so are not proactively persisting records or finalizing writes until a tap has completed.
+That could result in unbounded transactions times, transactions timeouts, forced rollbacks, etc. To prevent this Target developers should implement a forced checkpoint/finalization of batch processing either for each STATE message received or after a given elapsed time window has passed.
+Target implementations which already commit and finalize streams after each STATE message would not need to be altered.

 ### How are users affected by the change? (e.g. DB upgrade required?)